 General Instructions.
-In addition to these specific instructions, you should also use the 2016 General Instructions for Certain Information Returns.
+In addition to these specific instructions, you should use the 2019 General Instructions for Certain Information Returns.
 Those general instructions include information about the following topics.

-- Who must file (nominee/middleman).
+- instructions include information about the following topics.Who must file.

 - When and where to file.

-- Electronic reporting requirements.
+- Electronic reporting.

 - Corrected and void returns.

-- · Statements to recipients.
+- Statements to recipients.

-- · Taxpayer identification numbers.
+- Taxpayer identification numbers (TIN).

 - · Backup withholding.

-- · Penalties.
+- Penalties.

 - Other general topics.

-You can get the general instructions at www.irs.gov/form1098.
+You can get the general instructions at General Instructions for Information Returns, available at IRS.gov/ 1099GeneralInstructions, or IRS.gov/Form1098.